Beta testing for mobile is being engaged by the likes of Google and Apple for their respective products

 As most app developers realize, the perception a user has of their brand can either make or break their success in the market.
 During the app testing process, you can poll the users to see what type of impression they have of the company the app has been designed for.

 Making sure that your client’s branding is front and center in their app is important.
 Missing the mark when it comes to appropriately branding an app can create less than stellar results for your client.
+Branding your mobile app makes more sense, branding is something that needs equal attention.
 Ideally, you want the app you develop for a client to be representative of their brand and company culture.
 If users aren’t getting a sense of who the company is during the beta test, you need to make some alterations to fix these vital issues.

 Rushing through the app developing and deployment process can have dire consequences.
 You and your client will benefit significantly from an adequate beta test of the new program.